Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Solar-Assisted Cooling Systems

-- Solar electric panels powering traditional AC systems
+- Solar panels feeding your traditional AC (most common and straightforward)

-- Solar thermal absorption cooling for large applications
+- Solar thermal absorption cooling for larger commercial applications

-- Solar attic ventilation to reduce cooling loads
+- Solar attic ventilation fans to reduce cooling load (cheap, effective)

 Maintenance Intensive Summer Protocols